balanced/balanced.github.com/_posts/2013-06-07-ember-building-search.md

 ![View Composition Diagram](TODO)

+We used a simple valueBinding on an input view to bind the query box to a variable on the controller.

+	{{view Balanced.SearchQueryInputView valueBinding="search" action="query" name="q" id="q" autocomplete="off"}}

+Thanks to the magic of Ember bindings, the value of the input box is now automatically synced to the corresponding variable we've definied in our controller and available for use.

+	Balanced.SearchController = Balanced.ObjectController.extend({
+		search: '',

+		…
+	});

-One aspect that complicated things a touch was that while the search was being performed, we wanted to display a loading spinner.
+One aspect that complicated things a bit was that while the search was being performed, we wanted to display a loading spinner.
 We didn't want to display the results panel until the results had actually returned.

 Displaying the loading spinner was simple.
 We added a property to our controller called `isLoading` and updated it when we were actually performing a search.
 Then in the template, we could just use a simple conditional to display the loading spinner.